 Setting up a freelance business requires a number of hefty processes which though are not quite that hard but requires effort.
 And finally you are done with all this and the business starts coming in.
 Either after quarter or half work, you get the payment from the client.
 And here comes another process, the process of managing the invoices.
 And this is the point where you need help again; how to go about managing the payments, how to be keen in getting everything right and where to go if anything goes wrong.
 And with our article today, we aim at providing you with the strategies that can help you get through it.
-So read through the article so take your web development or freelance designing business to the next level.
+So read through the article so take your web development or freelance design business to the next level.

 The Right Time to Invoice:

-The right time to invoice is completely dependent upon the duration of the project, the feasibility of the client and the time with which you are comfortable.
+The right time to invoice in design field is completely dependent upon the duration of the project, the feasibility of the client and the time with which you are comfortable.
 It will not be that big of a deal if the project is of one or two weeks as there won’t be a problem regarding the payment and invoicing.
 But if the project is going to take like 3 or 4 months or maybe more, then you will need to go through some payment plan agreement.

 For example, if you have gotten a project of designing a website, you may want to split the payments in three as that is a standard way.
 One at the start of the project so that you can have the necessary expenditures to start off the project; the second one in the middle of the project and the last one when the project is all done and sent through to the client.
 This can be the way suitable for the client as he wouldn’t have to pay in one go and for the freelancer so that he has money coming in installments for security and for meeting expenses.

-Keeping Track of the Miscellaneous:
+Keeping Track of the Miscellaneous in Design Work:

 Keeping track of things keenly which involves money is always important.
 If you think that you are working from home and so you don’t have to worry about electricity bills, rent of the office, work supplies and about the project etc, then you are wrong as every such expense makes up to cost which has to come out your pocket so keep track of it so that you know how much you have earned in a month.